Medically reviewed on Nov 15, 2018

 Coccidioides immitis Skin Test: Immunosuppressants may diminish the diagnostic effect of Coccidioides immitis Skin Test.
 Monitor therapy

-CYP1A2 Substrates: Teriflunomide may decrease the serum concentration of CYP1A2 Substrates.
+CYP1A2 Substrates (High risk with Inducers): Teriflunomide may decrease the serum concentration of CYP1A2 Substrates (High risk with Inducers).
 Monitor therapy

 Denosumab: May enhance the adverse/toxic effect of Immunosuppressants.
 Specifically, the risk for serious infections may be increased.
 Monitor therapy